-We (The brothers Dave and Omer) are originally from Israel, and grew up travelling around the world.
-As kids, we had spent time in Belgium, Israel and Boston.
+We (brothers Omer and Dave) grew up travelling around the world, and as kids we spent time in Belgium.
 One of Omer’s first memories is of receiving a delicious Liège waffle from his kindergarten teacher in Brussels after a full day free of him causing a ruckus.
 Since our departure from Belgium, we have been obsessing over Liège waffles and the possibility of making our own some day.

 Food has always been an important part of our lives.
 With this strong passion, we worked in restaurants for a few years, saving up for a long backpacking trip in Latin America.
 We spent some time in Latin America and, upon running out of travelling money, Dave flew to England for a job opportunity.
 After having realized that this job was not for him, Dave called Omer (who was on a farm in Argentina at the time) to see what he was up to.
 About a day later, we met up in San Francisco.
 We bought a Honda Prelude for a $1,000 and started driving north with nowhere in mind.
 We Couchsurfed along the way, staying at the homes of Couchsurfing hosts.
 We slept in our Honda Prelude which was actually pretty comfy.
 At some point Dave remembered that he had been to Eugene on a previous road trip and loved it... so we decided to drive there and check it out!